neams-th-coe/cardinal/doc/content/source/auxkernels/CellTemperatureAux.md

 evaluate cross sections at the data set closest to the temperature shown by this auxiliary kernel.
 If you instead set the temperature method in OpenMC to interpolation, then you will actually evaluate cross sections as a stochastic interpolation between the two nearest data sets.
+For the resolved resonance region, if you have windowed multipole on-the-fly Doppler broadening enabled, then instead of using nearest-point or interpolation, the requested temperature is on-the-fly Doppler broadened to that value.

 If a MOOSE element did not map at all to an OpenMC cell, then this auxiliary kernel returns $-1$.